 Do they make the Standard?

 All dummies and pacifiers should meet certain requirements of the Australian Standard AS 2432-1991.
-Our dummy tests show that some dummies that claim to meet the standard might still fail some safety criteria, perhaps due to manufacturing variations or a difference in the interpretation of the standard.
+When we last tested dummies we found that some dummies that claim to meet the standard might still fail some safety criteria, perhaps due to manufacturing variations or a difference in the interpretation of the standard.

 Are they safe?